Scoles12/CPIA_Sionis_Scoles/README.md

 submit_sr.sh [small_size] train
 ```

-To use wandb with this method of submiting the job, you must uncomment, in the sumbit_sr.sh file, both the login line and the -enable_wandb ...
+To use wandb with this method of submiting the job, you must uncomment, in the sumbit_sr.sh file, both the login line and the "-enable_wandb ...".
 You also must substitute <API KEY> with your [API key](https://wandb.ai/authorize).

-To start the training from scratch make sure the "resume_state" property in the path config of /config/sr_sr3_16_128.json (or _64_512_) file is set to null.
+To start the training from scratch make sure the "resume_state" property in the path config of /config/sr_sr3_16_128.json (or __64_512_) file is set to null.
 If you want to carry on from a previous checkpoint you must change this property to the path were the checkpoint is stored:

 ```json
 "path": { //set the path